Section A. General Information and Statutes

 - Proof of identity and U.S. citizenship (or) lawful permanent residence in the U.S.

-- DOT Medical Examination Certificate and/or Medical Exemption Waiver issued by the Federal Motor Carrier Safety Administration (FMCSA); or, if medically exempt, proof of qualification such as a vehicle certification form for a government employee
+- DOT Medical Examiner’s Certificate and/or Medical Exemption Waiver issued by the Federal Motor Carrier Safety Administration (FMCSA); or, if medically exempt, proof of qualification such as a paycheck or employee ID for a government employee

 - Two proofs of physical residency showing a New Mexico address